bgplab/bgplab/basic/1-session/index.md

 |--------------------:|-------------------:|
 | 10.1.0.2            | 65100              |

 !!!
+Tip
+    If you're using Cumulus Linux or FRR on RTR, you might have to enable the BGP daemon first.
+You'll find more details in the [Configuring Cumulus Linux and FRRouting](0-frrouting.md) lab.

+!!!
 Warning
     If your device happens to be [fully compliant with RFC 8212](https://blog.ipspace.net/2023/06/default-ebgp-policy-rfc-8212.html) (example: Cisco IOS XR), you'll have to configure a *permit everything* incoming filter on the EBGP session or your device won't accept updates from its EBGP neighbor(s).